Area: All Faculty and Staff

-Mrs. Dennison previously worked at our school in the admissions and business offices and as an English and Journalism teacher and spent 13 years as an Assistant Principal in the Cumberland County School System.
+Mrs. Dennison previously worked at the Academy in the admissions and business offices and as an English and Journalism teacher.
+She spent 13 years as an Assistant Principal in the Cumberland County School System.
 Mrs. Dennison has a BS in Mass Communications from Methodist University and an MA in School Administration from the University of Phoenix.
 She also holds a Professional Educator’s license as a K-12 Principal.
 Mrs. Dennison’s husband, Kevin, also works at F.A. as the varsity track and field coach and the varsity girls’ basketball coach.